aeternity/protocol/channels/ON-CHAIN.md

 It consists of:

 - `channel_id`: channel id as recorded on-chain
-- `from`: participant of the channel that posts the force progress transaction
+- `from_id`: participant of the channel that posts the force progress transaction
 - `payload`: empty or a transaction proving that the proof of inclusion is part of the channel
 - `round`: channel's next round
 - `update`: channel off-chain update that contains the contract call with gas